DEVOTIONAL PRAYER FOR AUGUST

 The Word of the Lord.

-A reading from the letter of St. Paul to the Romans
+A reading from the letter of St. Paul to the Ephesians.

 The Word of the Lord.

-A reading from the holy Gospel according to St. Matthew.
+A reading from the holy Gospel according to St. John.

 Next Week’s Readings